Articles of Incorporation in Canada

 Federal incorporation allows your company to operate anywhere in Canada and can give you more recognition if you intend to do business internationally.
-It will also provide national protection for your business name.
-(More on the difference between federal and provincial incorporation.)
+It also provides national protection for your business name.

-To federally incorporate your business, this form is available from Corporations Canada by automatic fax, Internet, mail, or online.
-Corporations Canada is the branch of Industry Canada that administers the CBCA (Canada Business Corporations Act), and the office with which all filings, such as articles of incorporation, are made; there are offices in Vancouver, Ottawa, Montreal, and Toronto.
+Forms are available from Corporations Canada to federally incorporate your business.
+Corporations Canada is the branch of Industry Canada that administers the Canada Business Corporations Act (CBCA) and the office where all filings, such as articles of incorporation, are made.
+It has offices in Vancouver, British Columbia; Ottawa, Ontario; Montreal; and Toronto.

 Changing the Articles of Incorporation